8 Best B2B Digital Marketing Campaigns for SaaS

 #3.
 Get your messaging right

 Getting your messaging right is an extension of knowing your product and your audience.
-You understand their pain points and know how they think and talk about them, so you should have a good idea of what tone, language, and concepts will resonate.
+You understand their pain points and know how they think and talk about them, so you should know what tone, language, and concepts will resonate.

 The right message should connect with your business goals too.
 Figure out what actions you want your targets to take and incorporate that into your messaging.